OpenPathNet: An Open-Source RF Multipath Data Generator for AI-Driven Wireless Systems: Conclusion

 \section{Conclusion}

 In this paper, we presented OpenPathNet, an open-source, configuration-driven framework designed for scalable and reproducible RF multipath data generation, alongside a comprehensive reference dataset derived from representative real-world environments.
 OpenPathNet addresses critical limitations in existing RF resources by offering explicit path-level multipath parameters and establishing a transparent, extensible generation pipeline.
 This design allows researchers to not only reproduce experiments but also systematically expand simulations to new environments and system configurations.
 Crucially, the framework ensures precise alignment between spatial geometry and propagation modeling, providing geometrically consistent environmental contexts that mirror real-world structures.
+These explicitly parameterized outputs empower researchers to explore downstream applications, such as data-and-model-driven RF map construction and ISAC.
 As such, OpenPathNet serves as a robust foundation for reproducible benchmarking in AI-enabled wireless research toward 6G.
 Future work will extend the framework's coverage to a broader range of cities and frequency bands, while incorporating dynamic environmental factors to capture fine-grained spatiotemporal variations.